 Disney does not have plastic straws anywhere on property.
 For the most part, you will be given a paper straw.
 These are problematic, as you can imagine, especially for something like a thick milkshake.
 Taking your own reusable straws really comes in handy.
 I like these straws.
 They are color coded for each family member.
 They are glass, but unbreakable…trust me, I tested it out.
 I tried metal ones at first but my kids didn’t care for the way they made things taste.
 They also come with their own carrying bag and cleaning brush.

-If you are going to Disney World, don’t also forget your Magic Bands and trading pins/lanyards if you have them!
+As a final bonus tip – if you are going to Disney World, don’t forget your Magic Bands and trading pins if you have them!
+If you are going to Universal, a lanyard is a must have!
 I hope these tips help make your trip more enjoyable and feel more prepared.